dbohdan/unflattener/README.md

 * Pillow-2.2.1.win32-py2.7.exe

 Only 32-bit versions of Python and its libraries have been tested on Windows (both 32-bit and 64-bit versions), so it is recommended that you use them.

+If you want to import Unflattener's normal map generator in your own Python projects install it as a package by running the command

+    python setup.py install

+on the Command Prompt as an administrator.

 Usage
 =====